|Date Opened||9/6/2019 12:00:00 AM|

 Documents critical event information and communicate with public safety units via Computer Aided Dispatch (CAD) system

-Maintains confidentiality; enters data; performs clerical duties; completes projects and training; reviews and recommends updates to policy
+Maintains confidentiality; enters data; performs clerical duties; completes projects and training; reviews and updates policy; performs peer review

 Performs work in rotating shifts including weekdays, weekends, holidays, days, evenings, nights often in a non-traditional work week schedule